Mårten Mickos: Career

-In November 2015, Mickos became CEO of the bug bounty platform company HackerOne.
+Mickos served as the CEO of the bug bounty platform company HackerOne from 2015 to 2024.
+In May 2024, Mickos announced plans to transition from his CEO position and to continue as a strategic advisor for HackerOne.
+The leadership transition was finalized in September 2024, with Kara Sprague appointed as CEO effective November 2024.

 Personal life

 Mickos and his wife married in 1988.
 They raised three children, now adults, in Scandinavia and California.
 The couple divorced in 2015.

 Awards and recognition

 Mickos has received the following awards and recognition: